CuprumBuddy/cuprum-garden/source/content/Sources/📔 A Practical Guide to Evil (Erratic Errata).md

 Moreover, I feel like investigative reading a pretty cool reading club concept, because different people would have different points of view, allowing to engage with the story in a much more multi-faceted way.
 # 2025-03-30 Making mistakes
-When we read, I usually read as Catherine, and in the beginning my performance was quite bad: I stumbled on longer sentences, stressed words incorrectly and my intonations were anything but fitting the situation.
+When we read, I usually read as Catherine, and in the beginning my performance was quite bad: I stumbled on longer sentences, stressed words incorrectly, and my intonations were anything but fitting the situation.

-It became better over time, and at some point I read the whole sentence without stumbling – though intonation was weird.
+It became better over time, and at some point I read the whole sentence without stumbling – though intonation was still out of place.
 My partner said:

-– Do you understand this scene?
+– Do you understand what’s going on in this scene?
 I don’t think Catherine would say it like that, but okay, I’m not criticizing you…

-– I know it was weird, – I answered. – I didn’t mean to pronounce it like that, I just can’t do better for now.
+– I know it was weird, – I answered. – I didn’t mean to read it like that, I just can’t do better for now.

 Basically, I *still* was making mistakes, *but* I read good enough for my partner to think that I was doing it on purpose (and I wasn’t).
 Quite a lesson about judging people’s intentions only by the results of their actions.